backstage/backstage/.changeset/metal-fishes-grow.md

 '@backstage/core-app-api': patch
 ---

-Updated AppManager to return an absolute URL for `backend.baseUrl` when a relative URL is provided.
+Apps will now detect when a relative `backend.baseUrl` is provided and update the config accordingly.